‘As for heterotopias, how might they be described? What meaning do they have?

 - have a specific operation in relation to other spaces as, for example, illusion or compensation

 Foucault presents a bewildering array of examples, including:

 - Jesuit utopian colonies

 - Muslim baths

 He carefully contrasts these spaces with utopias.
 Both are connected to the rest of space and ‘yet are at variance somehow’, but whereas utopias are unreal, heterotopias are ‘actually localisable’.

-Foucault’s accounts of heterotopia are varied and spring from three distinct sources.
-Nevertheless, despite, or perhaps because of, the brevity and vagueness of his ideas, the subsequent uses of the notion have been startling in their range and diversity.
+Despite, or perhaps because of, the brevity and vagueness of his ideas, the subsequent uses of the notion of heterotopia have been startling in their range and diversity.
 His brief thoughts have cut through a host of disciplines and generated a plethora of interpretations.
 This web site introduces you to many of them.